MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 ### Identity and access management

-Microsoft Cloud App Security enables you to limit access of administrators to the portal based on geolocation using Azure Active Directory.
-It's possible to require multi-factor authentication to access the Microsoft Cloud App Security portal by using Azure Active Directory.
+Cloud App Security enables you to limit access of administrators to the portal based on geolocation using Azure Active Directory.
+It's possible to require multi-factor authentication to access the Cloud App Security portal by using Azure Active Directory.

 ### Permissions

-Microsoft Cloud App Security supports role-based access control.
+Cloud App Security supports role-based access control.
 Office 365 and Azure Active Directory Global admin and Security admin roles have full access to Cloud App Security, and Security readers have read access.
 [For more information](manage-admins.md).

 ## Customer controls for organizational compliance

 ### Scoped deployment

-Microsoft Cloud App Security enables you to scope your deployment.
+Cloud App Security enables you to scope your deployment.
 Scoping enables you to govern only specific groups using Cloud App Security, or to exclude specific groups from Cloud App Security governance.
 For more information, see [Scoped deployment](scoped-deployment.md).

 ### Anonymization